Create and send a quote

 Note

 You can use quotes in a sandbox.
-To finalize, download, or accept quotes in live mode for one-time invoices through the API or Dashboard, you must upgrade to Invoicing Plus.
+To finalise, download, or accept quotes in live mode for one-off invoices through the API or Dashboard, you must upgrade to Invoicing Plus.
 See which plan is right for you.

 A quote is a way to show prospective or existing customers the costs for a set of products and services.
 Quotes show the cost of either a one-off invoice or subscription.
 When a customer accepts the quote, Stripe automatically creates all relevant invoices and subscriptions.
 Many sales workflows use this common tool.